maxhoffmann/immo24-notifier/README.md

 - makes sure listing are sorted by latest
 - only reloads search pages, not the pages of single listing
 - previews the listing title in notifications
-- clicking on a notification focuses the tab with the new listing
+- clicking on a notification opens a new tab with the new listing

 ## Visual improvements